 To view or print individual forms for subrecipient monitoring, click on the following links:

 The initial set-up phase includes activities performed prior to issuing a subaward to a third-party organization.
 Subrecipient monitoring activities at this stage are generally related to a subrecipient who has the technical/financial resources to fulfill the proposed scope of work.
-If the PI/department/Office of Research questions whether or not the subrecipient has acceptable business practices, the following tools can be utilized when deciding whether or not a subrecipient is appropriate for the proposed work or whether a contractor could fulfill the obligation.
+If the PI/department/Research & Economic Development questions whether or not the subrecipient has acceptable business practices, the following tools can be utilized when deciding whether or not a subrecipient is appropriate for the proposed work or whether a contractor could fulfill the obligation.

-Activities at this phase are conducted by the Office of Research in order to review the financial status and management controls of a Subrecipient to mitigate the risk of contracting with a subrecipient.
+Activities at this phase are conducted by Research & Economic Development in order to review the financial status and management controls of a Subrecipient to mitigate the risk of contracting with a subrecipient.
 Contractors are handled through Tennessee Tech’s Purchasing Department.